larrylawl/larrylawl.github.io/_posts/2021-12-22-paper-reviews.md

 ---
-title: 'A Paper A Day'
+title: 'Paper Reviews'
 date: 2021-12-22
-permalink: /posts/2021/01/a-paper-a-day/
+permalink: /posts/2021/01/paper-reviews/
 tags:
   - research
 ---
-Just me trying to inculcate a habit of reading papers consistently...

 ## Motivation
 As I step into this world of research, I realised I'm still in the midst of discovering what *I'm truly interested in*.
 To this end, I hope to read papers solely because I'm interested in it (instead of, say, to do literature review for my current research).